 Host an Intern

-The Princeton Startup Immersion Program (PSIP) is an immersive 10-week summer program for top Princeton University undergraduate and graduate students of any academic major to explore what it is like to work at a startup company.
-Students apply through a rigorous and competitive application process that includes a challenge puzzle provided by each startup.
+Since launching in 2016, the Princeton Startup Immersion Program (PSIP) has proudly partnered with over 80 of New York City, Tel Aviv, and Shanghai's most innovative startups.
+We encourage you to explore how you can be a part of PSIP's 10-week summer internship program.
+As an internship host, you will welcome top Princeton University undergraduate and graduate students from all academic disciplines to join your team.
+Applicants will apply to your internship openings through a rigorous and competitive application process that includes a challenge puzzle provided by each startup.
 The challenge puzzle is intended to showcase the applicants’ creativity and problem solving aptitude.

 What can startups expect from PSIP interns?